❝ Prediction is difficult, especially when dealing with the future ❞

 1.2.1 Models

-Pattern recognition applies to many types of analyses.
+Pattern recognition applies to several types of machine learning analyses.
 One application predicts the unknown.
 Predict, for example, a person’s unknown height from their weight, albeit, imperfectly.
 These discovered relationship patterns enable a specific type of machine learning.

 Supervised machine learning: Methods to develop the best possible prediction of an unknown value of the relevant variable from the related patterns with known values of other variables.